-In the name of Christ our Savior, dear friends,
+In the name of Jesus Christ, Dear Fellow Redeemed,

 We have all heard the slogan, "Keep Christ in Christmas!"
 The fact is that there is no Christmas without Christ.
 Take Christ out of your Christmas celebration and you are not celebrating Christmas, but merely a worldly festival.
 The majority of people celebrate such a worldly festival.
 Into this category belong the commercialism of stores, the over-spending, the wild office parties, the over-eating, and all the other celebrating that worldly people have made a part of what they call Christmas.